corda/corda-docs/content/en/docs/corda-os/4.5/api-flows.md

 Killing a flow will gracefully terminate the flow.
 When you kill a flow, the following sequence of events occurs:

-- An `UnexpectedFlowEndException` is propagated to any nodes the flow is interacting with.
+1. An `UnexpectedFlowEndException` is propagated to any nodes the flow is interacting with.
-- The flow releases its resources and any soft locks that it reserved.
+2. The flow releases its resources and any soft locks that it reserved.
-- An exception is returned to the calling client (as a `FlowKilledException` unless another exception is specified).
+3. An exception is returned to the calling client (as a `FlowKilledException` unless another exception is specified).

 A flow can be killed through the following means:

 - `flow kill` shell command.
 - `CordaRPCOps.killFlow` when writing a RPC client.

-{{< note >}}
+#### Exceptions

 Exceptions are only propagated between flows (either from a flow initiator to its responder, or vice versa) when there is an active session established between them.
 A session is considered active if there are further calls to functions that interact with it within the flow's execution, such as `send`, `receive`, and `sendAndReceive`.
 If a flow’s counter party flow is killed, it only receives an `UnexceptedFlowEndException` once it interacts with the failed session again.
-{{< /note >}}

-{{< note >}}
 A `FlowKilledException` is propagated to client that started the initiating flow.
 The `KilledFlowException` cannot be caught unless manually thrown as documented below in [Cooperating with a killed flow](#cooperating-with-a-killed-flow).
-{{< /note >}}

 ### Cooperating with a killed flow

-Killing a flow requires cooperation from the flow.
-To achieve this, your flow must include exit points that allow it to terminate when killed.
+To allow for a killed flow to terminate when the kill flow command has been executed, at the time of writing the flow you must ensure that the flow includes exit points.

 All suspendable functions (functions annotated with `@Suspendable`) already take this into account and check if a flow has been killed.
 This allows a killed flow to terminate when reaching a suspendable function.
 The flow will also exit if it is currently suspended.

 An example of this is shown below: